OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Designing a Better Future Together.md

 tl;dr

-Believe it or not, my catalyst for insight was the word "consumer."
+Believe it or not, my catalyst for insight was the word "[consumer](https://www.youtube.com/watch?v=4VfeuITmNUk)."

-Somehow, over the past multiple decades, we lost faith in humans.
+[Somehow](https://wiki.openglobalmind.com/projects/jerry's_nuggets/my_story_of_trust), over the past multiple decades (and centuries), we lost faith in humans.
 Then we designed all our institutions as if everyone was a bad actor.

+What's worse, we adapted, we got used to it.
+We take mistrust completely for granted now.
+We've normalized it so well that mistrust is the default setting and we're startled when that setting switches.

 This wasn't always so.
-Long ago, we figured out how to live in community, on the Commons.
+Long ago, we figured out [[We Used to Know How to Live in Community on the Commons|how to live in community, on the Commons]].
+It was hard-won wisdom, and we've forgotten most of it.

 Not naïve trust.